conan-io/docs/integrations/deployment.rst

     $ ldd ./a.out
     libgcc_s.so.1 => /lib/x86_64-linux-gnu/libgcc_s.so.1 (0x00007f6626aee000)

 you can avoid this kind of dependency by the using of the ``-static-libgcc`` compiler flag.
+However, it's not always sane thing to do, as there are certain situations when applications should use shared runtime.
+The most common is when the application wishes to throw and catch exceptions across different shared libraries.
+Check out the `GCC manual <https://gcc.gnu.org/onlinedocs/gcc/Link-Options.html>`_ for the detailed information.

 System API (system calls)
 +++++++++++++++++++++++++